scribbletune/scribbletune.com/_pages/max.md

 },
 ```

-Once we have this, we can start building our Max4Live device.
+Once we have this, we can start building our Max for Live device.

 Open up Ableton Live and drag a _Max Midi Effect_ on to a channel and click the edit button on it's top right.
-Once Max4Live opens up, save the device (amxd file) in the same location as our Webpack's output destination.
+Once Max for Live opens up, save the device (amxd file) in the same location as our Webpack's output destination.

-Let's write a simple program in our index.js (webpack entry point) that prints out the C Major scale in Max4Live's console (Max > Window > Max Console).
+Let's write a simple program in our index.js (webpack entry point) that prints out the C Major scale in Max for Live's console (Max > Window > Max Console).

 ```javascript
 /*global post:true*/